Airbyte VS Hevo Data

 Hevo Data

-Hevo is a cloud-based ETL/ELT service for building data pipelines that, unlike Fivetran, started as a cloud service in 2017, which makes it more mature than Airbyte.
-Like Fivetran, Hevo is designed for “low code”, though it does provide a little more control to map sources to targets, or add simple transformations using Python scripts or a new drag-and-drop editor (currently in Beta) in ETL mode.
+Hevo is a cloud-based ETL/ELT service for building data pipelines that, unlike Fivetran, started as a cloud service in 2017, making it more mature than Airbyte.
+Like Fivetran, Hevo is designed for “low code”, though it does provide a little more control to map sources to targets, or add simple transformations using Python scripts or a new drag-and-drop editor in ETL mode.
 Stateful transformations such as joins or aggregations, like Fivetran, should be done using ELT with SQL or dbt.

 While Hevo is a good option for someone getting started with ELT, as one user put it, “Hevo has its limits”.